cambridge-cares/TheWorldAvatar/Agents/DashboardAgent/README.md

 - Build this agent's image by issuing `docker compose build` within this folder.
 Do not start the container.
 - Copy the `dashboard-agent.json` file from the `stack-manager-input-config` folder into the `inputs/config/services` folder of the stack manager, adjusting the absolute path of the bind mount as required.
 Please review the [different routes](#2-agent-route) to understand the purpose of these bind mounts.
 See [sample bind mounts](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager#bind-mounts) for the configuration syntax.
-- Start the stack manager as usual.
+- Start the stack manager as usual following [these instructions](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).

 ### 2. Agent Route
 The agent currently offers two API routes: